 It was the perfect storm: wrong place, wrong time, wrong job, wrong soldiers, wrong everything …

-Stewart’s film crew then recovered his body.
+A film crew then recovered Stewart’s body.

 After the film was smuggled to New York, it was immediately broadcast on the three major American U.S. networks — ABC, NBC and CBS.
 [CNN and Fox News weren’t around then.]

 U.S. President Jimmy Carter immediately cut off funding to the Somoza regime.
-Carter described the murder of Bill Stewart as “an act of barbarism all civilized people condemn.”
+Carter described the murder of reporter Bill Stewart as “an act of barbarism all civilized people condemn.”

 Bill Stewart’s grave is in Ashland, Kentucky.

 The soldier who gunned down Stewart was reportedly ‘killed in action’ soon after.
 Read: He may have been executed by angry National Guardsmen who realized their goose was cooked.

 In a strange twist, the death of an American reporter likely saved hundreds of lives — perhaps thousands — by speeding up an end to the war.